Bestzivvv/event-camera-colour-reconstruction/README.md

 PWM-controlled illumination can produce multiple strong event bursts within one RGB illumination stage.

-Therefore, independently searching for the largest event-count peak can lead to incorrect temporal alignment.
+Therefore, independently searching for the largest event-count peak can lead to incorrect temporal interpretation.

-This makes illumination timing one of the most important components of the processing pipeline.
+This makes illumination timing an important component of the processing pipeline.

 ---